matchms/matchms/README.rst

 Installation
 ============

-Install matchms from PyPI with
+Install matchms from Anaconda Cloud with

 .. code-block:: console